toksaitov/nbody-parallel-project/Readme.md

 * Do NOT procrastinate and leave the work to the very last moment.
 If the servers are overloaded close to the deadline, you will not be able to get good measurements.
 We will not give any extensions for that reason.
 * Do NOT change the output format, or the Unity visualization will not work.
 * Use the provided `Makefile` to compile the code and nothing else.
 * Do NOT change the core N-body simulation algorithm.
 It MUST stay the brute-force [direct N-Body algorithm](http://www.scholarpedia.org/article/N-body_simulations_(gravitational)#Direct_methods).
-It is known for its high accuracy, but its quadratic complexity makes it unusable for any celestial system with more than ~20000 bodies.
+It is known for its high accuracy, but its quadratic complexity makes it unusable for any celestial system with more than ~20000 bodies on a single core.
 You can check the Unity project's code if you are interested in approximated but more scalable $O(N\log(N))$ solutions.
 It contains an implementation of the Barnes & Hut Tree Code method.
 You can check it by disabling replays in the `Gravitational Simulator (Script)` under the Inspector panel.
 You can even compare its speed on your computer to the direct method by experimenting with other checkboxes.
 Remember to return everything to its original state before testing your simulation files.
 * Do NOT use assembly tricks, intrinsics, or multithreading APIs to boost the speed of your code.
 You can only use MPICH functions to speed up the `nbody-mpi.c` code.

 ## Recommendations